k0T0z/gsoc24-blog/_posts/2024-08-12-google-summer-of-code-2024-week-12-rgm-season-2.markdown

 Found the issue?
 I bet you won't and I fixed this issue by luck.
 Anyway, building RGM is done now and I am ready to work on the UI part.

+By the way, I want to note that, these changes won't work on Ubuntu as Ubuntu is 1000 versions behind Arch Linux.
+This means you will have to build absl, protobuf, and gRPC manually if you are using Ubuntu.

 ## Weird stuff

 Even though we fixed emake, if we used vscode tasks to build emake, I got this error: